 6. Winnebago Micro Minnie

-Another small travel trailer idea if you want something a little less “granola” is Winnebago’s, Micro Minnie.
-This seven-foot-wide trailer has ten open floor plans to choose from and comes with lots of great options from a reputable manufacturer that has been around since 1958.
+Another small travel trailer idea if you want something a little less “granola” is Winnebago’s Micro Minnie.
+This seven-foot-wide trailer now has twelve open floor plans to choose from and comes with lots of great options from a reputable manufacturer that has been around since 1958.

 Some of the Micro Minnie’s standard features include the NXG engineered chassis, a high-quality frame that gives this travel trailer a strong, lightweight foundation, a TPO roof (which is heat reflective and energy efficient), and a 13.5K BTU low profile air conditioning system.